Limburg Cathedral: History

 On 10 February 910, King Louis the Child issued a deed for the foundation of a Stift of canons, which the Gaugraf of Niederlahngau, Konrad Kurzbold (~ 885–948) had pushed for.
 The construction of a collegiate church probably began immediately.
 The choice of Saint George as patron is mentioned by Emperor Otto I in a document from the year 940.
 By then, the first church had very likely already been completed.

 In the 11th century, that first church was replaced by an Early Romanesque basilica.
 A lead reliquary from the 11th century, found in 1776 in the main altar in the form of a schematic model of a church, mentions a Graf (count) Heinrich as founder and builder of a new "templum", that being apparently the new basilica.

-In about 1180 an extensive remodelling was started that gave the church its present-day shape.
-In the western part, the nave and the transept, and the walls up to the top of the level of the galleries, are remainders of the Early Romanesque basilica.
-The Gothic modernization was begun in the west and proceeded eastward.
-Most of the windows and the western portal were enlarged in Gothic style, but the vaults of the aisles of the nave are still of Romanesque type.
+Around 1180, an extensive remodelling had begun that gave the church its present-day shape.
+In the western part, the nave and the transept, and the walls up to the top of the level of the galleries, are remnants of the Early Romanesque basilica.
+The Gothic modernisation had started in the west and proceeded eastward.
+Most of the windows and the western portal were vertically elongated in Gothic style, but the vaults of the aisles of the nave are still of Romanesque type.
 Relics of the Romanesque walls of the choir, including a bank of stone, can be seen below the arcades around the choir.
 The outer walls of the ambulatory are originally Gothic, and so are the vaults of the ambulatory.
 Many details inside the church suggest that the builders followed the example of Laon Cathedral, the construction of which had been started one or two decades before the Gothic reworking of the collegiate church in Limburg.